juxor/afaq/markdown/secH4.md

 libertarian principles to military organisation.
 Durruti replied:

-> _"I've said it once and I'll say it again: I've been an anarchist my entire life and the fact that I'm responsible for this human collectivity won't change my convictions.
-It was as an anarchist that I agreed to carry out the task that the Central Committee of the Anti-Fascist Militias entrusted me. _
+> _"I've said it once and I'll say it again: I've been an anarchist my entire
+> life and the fact that I'm responsible for this human collectivity won't
+> change my convictions.
+It was as an anarchist that I agreed to carry out the
+> task that the Central Committee of the Anti-Fascist Militias entrusted me._

-> _"I don't believe - and everything happening around us confirms this - that you can run a workers' militia according to classic military rules.
-I believe that discipline, co-ordination, and planning are indispensable, but we shouldn't define them in terms taken from the world that we're destroying.
+> _"I don't believe - and everything happening around us confirms this - that
+> you can run a workers' militia according to classic military rules.
+I
+> believe that discipline, co-ordination, and planning are indispensable, but
+> we shouldn't define them in terms taken from the world that we're
+> destroying.
 We have to build on new foundations.
-My comrades and I are convinced that solidarity is the best incentive for arousing an individual's sense of responsibility and a willingness to accept discipline as an act of self- discipline. _
+My comrades and I are
+> convinced that solidarity is the best incentive for arousing an individual's
+> sense of responsibility and a willingness to accept discipline as an act of
+> self-discipline._

 > _"War has been imposed upon us . . . but our goal is revolutionary victory.
-This means defeating the enemy, but also a radical change in men.
-For that change to occur, man must learn to live and conduct himself as a free man, an apprenticeship that develops his personality and sense of responsibility, his capacity to be master of his own acts.
-The worker on the job not only transforms the material on which he works, but also transforms himself through that work.
-The combatant is nothing more than a worker whose tool is a rifle - and he should strive toward the same objective as a worker.
-One can't behave like an obedient soldier but rather as a conscious man who understands the importance of what he's doing.
-I know that it's not easy to achieve this, but I also know that what can't be accomplished with reason will not be obtained by force.
-If we have to sustain our military apparatus by fear, then we won't have changed anything except the colour of the fear.
-It's only by freeing itself from fear that society can build itself in freedom."_ [quoted by Abel Paz, **Durruti: In The Spanish Revolution**, p.
-474]
+> This means defeating the enemy, but also a radical change in men.
+For that
+> change to occur, man must learn to live and conduct himself as a free man,
+> an apprenticeship that develops his personality and sense of responsibility,
+> his capacity to be master of his own acts.
+The worker on the job not only
+> transforms the material on which he works, but also transforms himself
+> through that work.
+The combatant is nothing more than a worker whose tool is
+> a rifle - and he should strive toward the same objective as a worker.
+One
+> can't behave like an obedient soldier but rather as a conscious man who
+> understands the importance of what he's doing.
+I know that it's not easy to
+> achieve this, but I also know that what can't be accomplished with reason
+> will not be obtained by force.
+If we have to sustain our military apparatus
+> by fear, then we won't have changed anything except the colour of the fear.
+> It's only by freeing itself from fear that society can build itself in
+> freedom."_ [quoted by Abel Paz, **Durruti: In The Spanish Revolution** , p.
+> 474]

 Is it really convincing to argue that the individuals who made up the militia are subject to the same social relationships as those in a capitalist or Leninist army?
 The same, surely, goes for workers associations and wage labour.
-Ultimately, the flaw in Engels' argument can be best seen simply because he thinks that the _"automatic machinery of a big factory is much more despotic than the small capitalist who employ workers ever have been."_ [**Op.
+Ultimately, the flaw in Engels' argument can be best seen simply because he thinks that the _"automatic machinery of a big factory is much more despotic than the small capitalist who employ workers ever have been."_ [ **Op.
+Cit.** , p.
-Cit.**, p.
 731] Authority and liberty become detached from human beings, as if authoritarian social relationships can exist independently of individuals!
 It is a **social** relationship anarchists oppose, not an abstraction.

 Engels' argument is applicable to **any** society and to **any** task which requires joint effort.
 If, for example, a table needs four people to move it